CYPRUS – South

 On October 15, I returned to South Cyprus.

 Archaeological Museum of Marion-Arsinoe, Polis.
-Has the usual collection of antiquities from Neolithic to Medieval times and also from the ancient necropolis.
+Has the usual collection of antiquities from the Neolithic to Medieval times and also from the ancient necropolis.

 Marion was an important commercial centre in the Classical and Hellenistic periods, with close ties with Athens.
 During the Hellenistic-Roman period, Marion was renamed Arsinoe and is now the small town of Polis Chrysochous, commonly known as simply ‘Polis’.